In this activity, you will need to be able to find a common denominator and reduce a fraction in order to solve a range of questions.

 20 ÷ 4 = 5.

-Therefore we multiply the top and bottom of by 5.
+Therefore we multiply the top (numerator) and bottom (denominator) of by 5.

 This equals

-We can reduce this fraction and make it simpler by dividing the top and the bottom of the fraction by the same number.
+We can simplify this fraction by dividing the numerator and the denominator by the same number.

-We want to reduce a fraction to its lowest terms so we divide the top and the bottom number by their highest common factor.
+We want to simplify a fraction to its lowest terms, so we divide the numerator and the denominator by their highest common factor.

 The highest number that goes into 8 and 20 is 4.